2sic/app-faq/Icons/fontawesome/readme.md

-# Font Awesome CSS
+# FontAwesome CSS and Fonts

-This is just for the icon picker to work.
-It's only for the edit dialog, at runtime the icons are retrieved from the CDN.
+These are only included for the UI to provide an icon picker.

+During Runtime, these icons should come from the FontAwesome CDN.